Harald-U/workshop-openshift-on-ibm-cloud/6-github.md

 <kbd><img src="images/lab-6-step-2-1.png" /></kbd>

+Notice how OpenShift creates a number of Kubernetes and OpenShift objects without you having to create any yaml files.
+Port 3000 is read from the Dockerfile.

 A build will be triggered and run on OpenShift.

 <kbd><img src="images/lab-6-step-2-2.png" /></kbd>

-After the build the pod and the service will be deployed.
+After successful build, the pod and the service will be deployed.
 Note that the healthchecks defined in the yaml file are missing, since the yaml files are not used.
 Instead OpenShift uses intelligent defaults for as many settings as possible.

 <kbd><img src="images/lab-6-step-2-3.png" /></kbd>